Are You an Accident Waiting to Happen?

 The “accident waiting to happen” state – and one’s ability to resolve it – has to do with the pelvis’s role as a balancing point for your overall body posture.

 The pelvis is located at the physical center of your body.
-As such, it plays a key role in supporting and moving the structures located both above and below.
+As such, it's a key player when it comes to support for, and movement in, the structures located above and below.

 This is why activating and developing your core is so key.